stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 ## Processing Angles

-p5.js has a number of helper functions and constants that will come in handing when working with angles:
+p5.js has a number of helper functions and constants that will come in handy when working with angles:

 - 📜 [`angleMode()`](https://p5js.org/reference/#/p5/) - Switch between radians (default) and degrees.
 - 📜 [p5.Vector's `heading()`](https://p5js.org/reference/#/p5.Vector/heading) - Returns the angle of a vector.